|

 the speed of light.
 This is a work in progress based on

-a new method for warping spacetime to generate
+a new method for warping spacetime to generate warp

-matter or negative energy.
-Experiments are being
+or negative energy.
+Experiments are being conducted to

-conducted to evaluate the method's capability for generating the theoretical warp metrics depicted in
+evaluate the method's capability for generating the

 Figure-1: Warp bubble traveling